This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 2. Honor the Birthplace of Flying, Wright Brother’s National Museum

-As you road trip around North Carolina, you’ll soon discover it’s a place of many firsts, one of those being the place of the first flight.
+As you road trip North Carolina, you’ll discover it’s a place of many firsts, one of those being the place of the first flight.

-Why not go and honor the birthplace of flying at the Wright Brothers National Memorial?
+Why not go and honor the birthplace of flying at the Wright Brothers National Memorial, one of North Carolina’s most historic landmarks?

 In case you don’t know, the Wright Brothers (Orville and Wilbur) piloted four successful flights with their powered, heavier-than-air flying machine in Kitty Hawk, and you can visit the historic site to see a monument.